SickNeil/sickneil.github.io/README.md

 - **Image Quality**：Exported PNG images are high resolution, suitable for printing

 ### FAQ
-**Q: Can I modify the stamp date range?**
-A: Yes!
-Modify the `stampPositions` object and related date checking logic in JavaScript.

 **Q: Will stamp records be lost?**
 A: Records are stored in browser's LocalStorage and won't be lost unless you clear browser data or manually clear them.